 The first question that comes to mind when reading about the MPA (Marine Protected Area) is why the Ross Sea needs protection.
-There is the Antarctic Treaty and the Madrid protocol, isn’t that enough?
+There are the Antarctic Treaty and the Madrid protocol, isn’t that enough?
 Now the Antarctic Treaty states that Antarctica shall be used for peaceful purposes only (Art.
 I) and the Madrid Protocol (or actually the Protocol on Environmental Protection to the Antarctic Treaty) states the Antarctic continent to be a natural reserve, devoted to peace and science (Art.
-2) .
-Furthermore it prohibits any activities relating mineral resources, except for scientific purposes.
+2).
+Furthermore, it prohibits any activities relating mineral resources, except for scientific purposes.
 This protocol is up for renewal in 2048.

-Now this is all very good news, but the Antarctic Treaty and the Madrid Protocol only deals with land masses south of 60ºS.
+Now, this is all excellent news, but the Antarctic Treaty and the Madrid Protocol only deals with land masses south of 60ºS.
 This means that the Ross Sea, being a sea, is not covered by this.
 As it is very remote, not a lot of activities are going on in the Ross Sea.
-Only a few fishing and expedition cruise vessels visit the area and there are some research stations.
+Only a few fishing and expedition cruise vessels visit the area, and there are some research stations.

-Downside of this all is that the total quota for Antarctic Toothfish is a little higher as before.
-This is was needed as CCAMLR, the organization that deals with Antarctic marine resources, only reaches agreement through consensus.
+The downside of this all is that the total quota for Antarctic Toothfish is a little higher as before.
+This is was needed as CCAMLR, the organisation that deals with Antarctic marine resources, only reach agreement through consensus.
 However, with most of the spawning grounds inside the MPA, the reproduction and initial growth of the species is protected, which should give them a reasonable head start.

 The pictures here show some of the main features of the Ross Sea: a lot of sea ice (even though part of it is open most of the year, a polynya, due to strong catabatic winds) and in the top picture the Ross Ice Shelf dominating the southern shore of the sea.